jefreybulla/rails-auth-bcrypt/README.md

 # README

-This demo shows how to set up a basic authentication strategy using the bcrypt gem.
+This demo shows how to
+- set up a basic authentication strategy using the bcrypt gem.
+- use One Time Pad to encrypt a message

 ## Requirements